-The CLI Tool is a tool that you can use to work with your PCE resources.
-Test your CLI Tool commands against a non-production system before using them on your production PCEs.
+The CLI Tool is a powerful way to work with your PCE resources.
+Exercise caution to make sure that your use of the tool does not adversely affect your system.
+If possible, test your CLI Tool commands against a non-production system before using them on your production PCEs.